lLuceer/LPZS-Mod-Helper/README.md

 4. And just drag n drop it on the .py script

-5. You'll then be prompted with a CMD window who ask wich submods to include as some mods have different version separated by submods you can select just one by entering the numerical value that will be shown or multiple by separating the different numerical value by a comma EX : 1,3,4
+5. You'll then be prompted with a CMD window who ask wich submods to include as some mods have different version separated by submods you can select just one by entering the numerical value that will be shown or multiple by separating the different numerical value by a comma e.g. : 1 or 3 or 1,3,4

 * To change the saved steam path or game path either delete "path_config.txt" and double click the script or you can edit it and set both path manually the first one being your steam/steamCMD path and the second one being your Project Zomboid/PZ Dedicated Server path